circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### Limitations
 - Not always sufficient for complex build environments requiring low-level work with the network/kernel/etc.
-- Requires some work to migrate legacy CI configuration
+- Requires some work to migrate legacy CircleCI configuration

 ### Best Practices